CoenMeintjes/property_investment_analysis_framework/README.md

 # **Comprehensive Property Investment Analysis: Evaluating Feasibility for Optimal Returns**

+# TODO add a contents table with anchor links
+- add the dashboards

 This project report presents a comprehensive analysis framework designed to consistently and systematically assess the feasibility of property investments.
 This framework aims to provide stakeholders and investors with a standardized approach to evaluating property deals, while facilitating an iterative feedback loop for continuous improvement.

 By establishing a standardized framework, this project aims to address the need for a reliable method to evaluate property investments.
 The implementation of a consistent assessment process empowers stakeholders and investors to make informed decisions, while fostering a dynamic feedback loop that allows for on-going refinement and optimization based on accumulated data and experience.